dantosXD/coastaldraftlines/src/pages/index.md

     title: ' Commercial or Residential Services'
     section_id: services
     subtitle: >-
-      Installing or servicing draft lines for new developments, business, resturants, bars or homes.
+      Installing or servicing draft lines in new developments, business, resturants, bars or homes.
     col_number: two
     is_numbered: true